 In July 2011, Molly Last began a trip of a lifetime after being awarded a paid sabbatical from her school district.
 The mantra of her wonderful trip was “Living Life With Arms Wide Open.”
-Molly is one of the speakers at this year’s Meet Plan Go event in San Francisco.
+Molly was one of the speakers at the 2012 Meet Plan Go event in San Francisco.
 Here is her essay on how taking a career sabbatical changed her life.

 This past year was all about leaving my life behind in San Francisco and beginning…just beginning to follow my heart around the world.
 Everything fell into place…a trip to India and Nepal, immersing myself in the Italian culture, dreams realized in Egypt and Bali and Mongolia… All because I was awarded a sabbatical and it was time to embrace, absorb, and breathe my wanderlust.